The Salish Sea Hospice Project is registered under the Canada Not-for-profit Corporations Act.

 Dale Presly - Founder

 It's the late 60’s.
 I drop out of high school.
-I migrate from my Calgary birth place to Victoria, on the west coast of Canada.
+I leave my birth place in Calgary birth and move to Victoria, on the west coast of Canada.
 I study TM, Tai Chi and enroll in night school then on to the University of Victoria.
 I begin to sit with dying people as a psychology course requirement.
 I study art therapy.
 I drop out of university, move to Santa Fe to study oriental medicine.
 I return to Canada and graduate with B.Sc. in Psychology.
 I run a group home for street kids.
 I work as a potter.
 I get married.
 We move to Japan to teach English.
 I return to Canada.
 I become an artist.
 I am hired to run a Community College learning center with the Nuu-chah-nuth people on Flores Island in the Clayoquot Sound.
 I study GIS and map making at SFU.
 I become a mapping consultant to the Indigenous treaty process.
 Our son is born.
 My youngest brother dies of HIV/AIDS.
 My marriage collapses.
 I go bankrupt.
 I study Reconnective Healing.
 I travel to California to become an Esalen massage therapist.
 I volunteer with hospice.
 I give workshops exploring non-ordinary states of consciousness.
 The mother of my son dies at home.
 I companion her death.
 Diane Palmason and I found the Salish Sea Hospice Project.